 “I’ll repeat what I said earlier: It’s always very interesting to talk to longtime Scientologists and ask them what drew them into it at first.
 They will come up with a lot of different responses, but what they tend to have in common is that they ran into Scientology at a vulnerable time in their lives.”

-Ortega’s suggestion, to Scientologists and Ex-Scientologists, is that since you were at a “vulnerable” part of your life when you made the decision to get involved in Scientology, the decisions you made at that time of your life were wrong.
+Ortega’s suggestion, to Scientologists and Ex-Scientologists, and anyone else involved in a minority religion, is that since you were at a “vulnerable” part of your life when you made the decision to get involved in Scientology, the decision you made at that time of your life was wrong.

-But is this suggestion from Tony Ortega – held out for all Ex-Scientologists to swallow – really true?
+But is this suggestion from Tony Ortega – held out for all Ex-Scientologists and ‘cult’ members to swallow – really true?

 Were you actually “vulnerable”?

-As an Ex-Scientologist looking at your life at that time, what does “vulnerable” mean exactly – to you?
+As an Ex-cult member looking at your life at that time, what does “vulnerable” mean exactly – to you?

-Tony Ortega’s stereotype of yourself, as a scientologist, is a ghost that disappears as soon as you focus on it.
+Tony Ortega’s stereotype of yourself, as a cult member, is a ghost that disappears as soon as you focus on it.
 For some Ex-Scientologists, who have accepted this stereotype of themselves without inspection, it has become a thought-stopping cliche.

 To his credit, Ortega went on to define what he meant by “vulnerable”: